How to Submit Your Film

 - Entrant(s) represent and warrant that Entrant(s) 1) own(s) the film and and all rights in it; and 2) have/(has) permission to use the image, name, biographical information, physical or mental health conditions and other private information of each person who may be identified in the film.

 - Content must comply with all local and national laws of the country of origin, Georgia, and the United States.
 Content must not 1) promote illegal behavior; 2) support racial, religious, sexual or other invidious prejudice; 3) advocate sexual or violent exploitation; 4) violate rights established by law or agreement; 5) invade the privacy of any person; or 6) be otherwise inappropriate as determined by the University in its sole and conclusive determination.

 - After the submission deadline has passed, official contest judges will determine which submitted films are selected as category winners.
 A complete list of the award categories can be found here.
 Completion of the video submission process grants Georgia Tech the right to show finalists' videos on university and program-related websites.

 - The creator(s) of the winning film in each category will be awarded with one Visa Gift card.
 See the Awards page for a complete list of prizes.

 - Finalist selection will be determined solely by film quality, adherence to submission rules and guidelines, and concordance with the current Project One theme.
-Film Scramble winners will be announced at the film scramble event on April 13, 2017.
+Film Scramble winners will be announced and awarded at the film scramble event on March 28, 2019

 Any questions or comments regarding the film scramble contest should be sent to firstname.lastname@example.org.